Simple-temp/html/README.md

 1.
-If you have used inline, internal, and external all the 3 stylings in HTML for a single element then which style will be applied?
+If you have used inline, internal, and external all the 3 stylings in HTML for a single element then which style will be applied?<br>
-Inline
+ANS : Inline

 2.
 Comments in HTML is done by: <br>